tbartholomaus/GIS_programming_F21/weeks/wk0_getting_started/assignment/README.md

 2. _Set up your conda environments_<br/>
     - Scientific computing with python is done using "packages" or "modules."
 Some combinations of modules might be incompatible.
 Anaconda helps maintain mutually consistent modules, but environments take this a step further.
 By creating separate "environments," you create different virtual _workshops_ or _sandboxes_ in which all the tools are designed to work well together, and not conflict.<br/>
+    - Download the file GISenv21b.yml to your computer.
+This file specifies what modules will be installed in this environment.
     - Set up the GISenv21b environment.
 In the directory to which you've downloaded `GISenv21b`, type `conda env create -f GISenv21b.yml`.
 Be patient.
 There are a lot of components for this environment and it can take 45 minutes for the environment to be "solved," which means that compatible versions of all the modules have been identified.
+Once the environment is set up, you will have access to a suite of python modules useful for working with spatial data, but _only when the environment is active (see below)._
-    - Some of the environments that the UI Glacier Dynamics Lab (and Tim personally) uses for his projects are hosted on github [here](https://github.com/tbartholomaus/conda_envs).<br/>
+    - Some of the other environments that the UI Glacier Dynamics Lab (and Tim personally) uses for his projects are hosted on github [here](https://github.com/tbartholomaus/conda_envs).<br/>
     - You can also [learn more about conda environments below](https://github.com/tbartholomaus/uiglaciology/blob/master/content/3-code.md#environments-internally-consistent-sets-of-python-modules).<br/>